The story of THE ORIGINAL West Coast maple syrup all started here in acme, washington.

 Devin had built his own reputation in the Pacific Northwest food scene.
 His small farm operation, Valley Farmstead, had become known for high-quality rabbit, pastured poultry, and a closed-loop philosophy that resonated with chefs who cared about sourcing.
 Michelin-starred restaurants were regulars.
 The farm welcomed chef tours.
 Everything was raised on custom feed produced on-site.

-So when Devin packed a few sample bottles of Neil's syrup for a sales call at Canlis—one of Seattle's most celebrated restaurants—it was almost an afterthought.
+So when Devin packed a few sample bottles of Neil's syrup before heading to Canlis—one of Seattle's most celebrated restaurants—it was almost an afterthought.
 He was there to talk rabbit.

-But when the head chef tasted the syrup, everything shifted.
+The rabbit landed.
+But when chef Niels Brisbane tasted the syrup, everything shifted.
 His eyes lit up.
 He leaned forward.

 "How much can you make?
 We'll take all of it."